Financial Aid FAQs

 What happens if I do not pass all of my classes?

 As a recipient of financial aid, you must meet the standards of Cincinnati State’s policy for Satisfactory Academic Progress.
-You must complete at least 67 percent (two-thirds) of your classes, and maintain a minimum grade point average of 2.0, in order to continue receiving federal financial aid.
+You must complete at least 67 percent (two-thirds) of your classes and maintain a minimum 2.0 GPA in order to continue receiving federal financial aid.

-If you receive all “F” grades for a semester, your financial aid may be adjusted, and require a portion of the financial aid award to be returned to the U.S. Department of Education.
-Recalculation of your financial aid will use the last date of attendance of your classes, as reported by your instructors.
+If you receive all “F” grades for a semester, your financial aid may be adjusted, and a portion of your aid award may need to be returned to the U.S. Department of Education.
+Your financial aid is recalculated based on your last date of class attendance as reported by your instructors.

 Non-federal student aid, such as scholarships and private loans, may also have academic standards and/or attendance requirements.
-Failure to meet these standards could result in loss of the scholarship or loan assistance and may even require repayment.
+Failure to meet these standards may result in loss of scholarship or loan assistance and may even require repayment.

 What happens to my financial aid if I drop a class?

-If you drop a class, it may affect your financial aid eligibility and the amount of your award.
-You also may be responsible for paying for the portion of the semester or term before you dropped the class, even if you did not attend the class.
+If you drop a class, it may affect your financial aid eligibility and your award amount.
+You also may be responsible for paying for the portion of the semester/term before you dropped the class, even if you did not attend.

 Review the No-Show Policy and the Policy for Return of Title IV Funds for more information about regulations for federal student aid if you drop your classes.